Elements

 You can easily provide the attributes of an element from a variable with a matching name in the same scope.

-const element = <Widget name counter />;
+knotconst name = "foo";const counter = 10;const element = <Widget name counter />;

-const element = <Widget name counter />;
+knotconst name = "foo";const counter = 10;const element = <Widget name counter />;

 Note that this means unlike JSX an attribute without a value does not have a value of true.

-const element = <input disabled=true />;
+knotconst element = <input disabled=true />;

-const element = <input disabled=true />;
+knotconst element = <input disabled=true />;

 Inline Expressions